Agilethief/QuiltColourGenerator/README.md

 # QuiltColourGenerator
 For mum, a simple colour generator for her quilts.
+Fully vibe coded with copilot.
+Seemed a good little project to give it a spin with.

 ## 🎨 About
 This is a web-based tool that generates random color patterns for quilts.
 Simply choose your colors, set the grid size, and generate beautiful random patterns!